JuliaScheel/random/README.md

 # Introduction
 The Covid dataset was integrated as part of BioHackEU20 as part of a workflow to integrate Covid19 data to a gene expression that can be visualized in Minerva and Wikpathways.

-**human Covid19 data set**
+**Human Covid19 data set**

 The data for this tutorial comes from a Nature Cell Biology paper, [SARS-CoV-2 launches a unique transcriptional signature from in vitro, ex vivo, and in vivo systems](https://www.biorxiv.org/content/10.1101/2020.03.24.004655v1)), Blanco-Melo et al. 2020.
 The processed RNA-seq data (counts) can be downloaded from Gene Expression Omnibus database (GEO) under accession number [GSE147507](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE147507).

 This study examined the expression profiles of  the host response to SARS-CoV-2 as it compares to other respiratory infections.
 Cell models of SARS-CoV-2 infection and ranscriptional profiling of a COVID-19 lung biopsy are available.

-Six groups are present, with one for each combination of cell type and infection status.
+78 groups are present, with one for each combination of cell type and infection status.
 In this tutorial we will use the GEO counts file as a starting point for our analysis.
 Alternatively, you could create a count matrix from the raw sequence reads, as demonstrated in the [RNA-seq reads to counts tutorial]({% link topics/transcriptomics/tutorials/rna-seq-reads-to-counts/tutorial.md %}).

 We will use **limma-voom** for identifying differentially expressed genes here.
 Other popular alternatives are edgeR and DESeq2.
 Limma-voom has been shown to be perform well in terms of precision, accuracy and sensitivity ([Costa-Silva, Domingues and Lopes 2017](https://www.ncbi.nlm.nih.gov/pubmed/29267363)) and, due to its speed, it's particularly recommended for large-scale datasets with 100s of samples ([Chen, Lun, Smyth 2016](https://f1000research.com/articles/5-1438/v2)).